D-K-E/webcam-detector/README.md

 - `ctrl+a`: starts the web cam feed
 - `ctrl+e`: stops the web cam feed
 - `ctrl+f`: saves the web cam image

+## Roadmap

+- Custom models for facial key points
+- Custom models for other objects